dvantage/phpnginxdeploy/README.md

-# Auto-deploy for NGINX and PHP
+# Auto-deploy for NGINX, HTTPS and PHP
-This script allows you to configure NGINX and HTTPS with one command.
+This script allows you to configure NGINX with PHP and HTTPS with one command.

 Features:
 - NGINX configuration creation for current domain